 The Fund writes off an impaired financial asset (and the related impairment allowance), either partially or in full, when there is no realistic prospect of recovery.
 Where financial assets are secured, write-off is generally after receipt of any proceeds from the realisation of security.
-In circumstances where the net realisable value of any collateral has been determined and there is no reasonable expectation of further recovery, write-off may be earlier.
+In circumstances where the net realisable value of any collecteral has been determined and there is no reasonable expectation of further recovery, write-off may be earlier.
 In subsequent periods, any recoveries of amounts previously written off are credited to the provision for credit losses in the Statement of Comprehensive Income.

+Forward-looking information

-Forward-looking information In its ECL model, the Fund relies on a broad range of forward-looking economic information as inputs, such as: GDP growth, unemployment rates, central-bank interest rates, and house-price indices.
+In its ECL model, the Fund relies on a broad range of forward-looking economic information as inputs, such as: GDP growth, unemployment rates, central-bank interest rates, and house-price indices.
 The inputs and models used for calculating expected credit losses may not always capture all characteristics of the market at the date of the financial statements.
+Commercial property growth rates have specifically been used in the calculations to the overlay included in this model.